mikko-apo/jvm21-demo/ParallelMapAlternatives.md

 }
 ```

+If it is run in a Virtual Thread, the JVM unmounts the execution context (continuation) from the OS carrier thread.
+When
+the data is ready and there is a free OS thread, the continuation will be mounted to some OS thread and execution will
+continue with the data.
+This allows the JVM to handle a lot more IO operations than previously as unmounted virtual
+threads that are waiting for a response don't block OS threads and use less memory.

 The great thing about Project Loom is that the application code doesn't need to be changed to get the concurrency
 performance advantages.
 The programming paradigm stays the same.
 The feature works for all JVM based languages.
 Async programming without the hassle of async/await or promises or futures or callbacks.